-The furniture market is closely tied to the housing market and consumer confidence, and is largely dependent on these two factors.
-While the Company experienced good overall growth during FY13, monthly sales were volatile and Directors remain cautious for the 2014 year.
-The recent further decline in official interest rates should be a positive for consumer confidence but the impact of this could be diluted by any worsening of the unemployment rate and its impact.
-A decline in the AUD against the USD brings a risk of gross margin decline but will be addressed through product range and price point management.
-Directors expect sales and profit to improve over the next few years as the Company continues to expand its store network.
+The furniture market is closely tied to the housing market and consumer confidence, and is largely dependent on these two external factors.
+While the Company experienced pleasing overall growth during FY14, monthly sales continue to remain volatile and Directors continue to be cautious for the FY15 year.
+Continuing low interest rates and sustained housing construction should result in favourable market conditions.

+Any further decline in the AUD against the USD will bring a risk of gross margin decline and this will continue to be addressed through product range and price point management, which to date has been successful.
+Directors expect sales and profit to improve improve over the next few years as the Company continues to expand its store network.